 Social engineering attacks can take many forms today.
 They are emails from a supposed friend or coworker, a text message from your carrier, an exchange on social media, or a phone call from a customer support representative.
-These attacks focus on the trusts that many people share.
+These attacks focus on the trust that many people share.
 Depending on what variation a user or employee receives, the goal of the person performing the attack may be to launch malware onto a system, steal an employee’s username or password for their business login page, or even trick a person into giving their credit card information.

 According to an article published by the FBI, the IC3 reported that 23,775 complaints of business email compromise (BEC) resulted in more than $1.7 billion in losses.
 Business email compromise attacks can affect businesses for sensitive information such as employee social security numbers, banking statements, customer contacts, and business information that these accounts have stored.